psanyalaich/oral-cancer-histopathology-ml/README.md

 - Small datasets may produce optimistic performance estimates due to overfitting.
 - Hyperparameter tuning on very small datasets may be unstable because inner validation folds contain few samples.
 - External validation dataset was not available
+- No stain normalization was applied; therefore, color-based features may partially reflect scanner and staining variability specific to the acquisition setup.

 ### *If you use this project, please cite the original dataset creators.*